EventRegistrationSystem/Tecket-Backend/docs/guides/REGISTRATION_MANAGEMENT_WORKFLOWS.md

         *   Basic payment information (e.g., payment intent status, amount).
 *   **Underlying API & Current Status:**
     *   **API Endpoint:** `GET /api/registrations/:registrationId`
-    *   **Current Status:** This endpoint is expected to be available and enhanced as part of Phase 1 of the registration management plan to ensure all necessary details are included.
+    *   **Current Status:** Backend Enhanced (Phase 1).
+The endpoint has been reviewed and updated to ensure it includes comprehensive details such as all attendees, their questionnaire responses, full ticket purchase information, and payment status.

 ## 3. Updating Registration Status